An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 Func

-This pattern is known as ‘Higher order Function’ (HoF), and is a key idea in the functional programming paradigm.
+This pattern is known as Higher-order Function (HoF), and is a key idea in the Functional Programming.

 just as you would specify the Type of every parameter and the return Type for the function.